TR-1000/GameScraper/README.md

 # the_final_countdown
-Django App or maybe a Flask app???
+Django App for Game Info
-Restarting another project today.